Fares-Atef7/Turing-Machine/README.md

 - Enter the Transition by spaces between each char: q1 0 q2 0 L
 - Enter the Transition by spaces between each char: q2 # q3 # Y

+## OutPut Example:
+- The language is Accepted
+- #101#
+- The head in the 2 index of the tape